jfernandez37/fr3_ws/src/gear_place/readme.md

 ### nodes
 * `find_object_node.py` - Node used for testing the realsense gear detection using the depth camera
 * `gear_place_node.py` - Node that combines everything and moves the robot to above the gear, picks it up, moves to the conveyor belt, and places the gear on the conveyor belt
+* `moving_gear_node.py` - Node for testing the detection of a moving gear.
+Also estimates the distance from the center of the gear to the center of the camera
 * `point_cloud_node.py` - Node for testing the point cloud.
 The points are read in and then printed for a hard coded coordinate
 * `robot_commander_node.cpp` - Starts the robot commander so the robot can be moved